IBM/appnav/docs/importcell.md

         ![](images/importcell.6.png?raw=true)

-### Import the WebSphere Application Server Network Deployment by using the Kubernetes command-line tool
+### Import the WebSphere Application Server Network Deployment cell by using the Kubernetes command-line tool

 1. Create the WebSphere Application Server Network Deployment cell resource.
     1. All fields that are shown are required.